Window blinds and child safety

 - Check that written instructions for assembly, installation, use and maintenance are provided, and follow them if you are installing the blind yourself.

-Further information of the new safety standards is available from the NSAI
+Further information on the safety standards is available from the NSAI.

 A word of caution